FederatedAI/FATE-Flow/examples/dsl/v1/README.rst

 1. Left window: data set used for each party in this task.
 2. Middle window: running status or progress of the whole task.
-3. Right window: DAG of fate_components.
+3. Right window: DAG of components.

 Step6: Check out Logs